qx-ventures/qxchain/README.md

 ## Intro

-- 🤏 This template is a minimal (in terms of complexity and the number of components) template for building a blockchain node.
+- 🧠 QX Chain is an optimistic machine learning blockchain for decentralized AI inference.

-- 🔧 Its runtime is configured with a single custom pallet as a starting point, and a handful of ready-made pallets such as a [Balances pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_balances/index.html).
+- 🔧 Its runtime is configured with custom pallets for ML workloads and standard pallets such as a [Balances pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_balances/index.html).

-- 👤 The template has no consensus configured - it is best for experimenting with a single node network.
+- 🤖 QX Chain supports AI model inference through workers and validators in a decentralized network.

-## Template Structure
+## QX Chain Structure

-A Polkadot SDK based project such as this one consists of:
+QX Chain is a Polkadot SDK based project that consists of:

 - 🧮 the [Runtime](./runtime/README.md) - the core logic of the blockchain.
 - 🎨 the [Pallets](./pallets/README.md) - from which the runtime is constructed.